bilyanakarcheva/bilyanakarcheva/README.md

 ## 🌱 What I am working on

-- Enroll in a TypeScript course in Telerik Academy
+- Enroll in a TypeScript course
+- Work on my portfolio